-All vehicles can be tested at any of the 15 Driver and Vehicle Agency (DVA) test centres in Northern Ireland by vehicle test examiners.
+All eligible vehicles can be tested at any Driver and Vehicle Agency (DVA) test centres in Northern Ireland by vehicle test examiners.

 The MOT test is a legal requirement to make sure that all vehicles are roadworthy and safe to be used on a public road.